-Industrial Promotion Services (IPS) is the infrastructure and industrial development arm of the Aga Khan Fund for Economic Development, which in turn is a member of the Aga Khan Development Network.
+Industrial Promotion Services (IPS) is the infrastructure and industrial development arm of the Aga Khan Fund for Economic Development (AKFED), which is an affiliate of Aga Khan Development Network (AKDN).

 Established in the early 1960s, IPS was created to provide venture capital, technical assistance and management support to encourage and expand private enterprise in the developing world, particularly countries of sub-Saharan Africa and South Asia.

 IPS tailors its approach to be an integral part of the development agenda outlined by the national governments in the region.
 Since inception, IPS adapted through privatisation, re-orientation from import-substitution towards export promotion, and more recently investment in infrastructure.

 To enable industrialisation and modernisation as well as reduce reliance on expensive imports, IPS promoted the local manufacture of goods for the domestic market.